cujojs/rest/README.md

 .next
 - convert modules to UMD format; no functional impact
+- replaced rest/util/base64 with an MIT licenced impl; no functional impact

 0.8.1
 - fixed bug where http method may be overwritten